 Naomi: Those weren't in the North Fork.
 They were around Hungry Horse.
 Bob Marshall, up that way.
-Lion Lookout is by Lion Lake, and Canyon Lookout was farther out.
-But then he would come up to the North Fork and work on the trail crews.
-I suppose he worked with Ralph Thayer and some of those fun guys.
+Lion Lookout is by the Lion Lake and then Canyon Lookout was farther out.
+But that led to then he would come up to the North Fork and work on the trail crews, and I suppose he worked with Ralph there and some of those fun guys.
 There were a bunch of characters up here.

-Let's see, what was it like up the North Fork?
+Let's see, what was it like up at the North Fork?
 It was beautiful.
-It was just what the sign down the road says "Little Peace of Heaven."
-It was the last good place in the world, it truly was.
+It was just when they say a piece of heaven like a sign down below, and the last good place in the world it truly was.
 Every morning was just fun and games for me.
 I would help.
-I would go with Grandpa Burt; that was the most fun thing to go with Grandpa Burt across the road to get water.
-We had a little spring where he had some property on the other side of the road, and we would go and get water.
-I had little buckets that I carried, and he had the big buckets.
-We would carry the water, and we would get Nana all set up with water and everything, and then we'd go fishing.
-And oh, if that wasn't fun.
-I would walk along with Grandpa Burt and we'd fish for bull trout.
+I would go with Grampa Burt, that was the most fun thing to go with Grampa Burt across the road to get water.
+We had a little spring that he had some property on the other side of the road and we would go and get water.
+I had little buckets that I carried and he had the big buckets and we would carry the water and we would get Nana all set up with water and everything and then we'd go fishing.
+And oh if that wasn't fun.
+I would walk along with Grampa Burt and we'd fish for ... trout.
 Sometimes we'd count them, sometimes we didn't.
-I remember one time we waded out on the island.
-The water was such that we could wade out, and there was one - oh my gosh he looked like he was 50 feet long, but I know he was only about 25 inches.
-He had a bull head caught in his throat, and he drowned, and he was up on the shore.
-Maybe I cried a little, because I thought why didn't we catch him and he wouldn't die like that?
+I remember one time out on the island we waded out.
+The water was such that we could wade out and there was one - oh my gosh he looked like he was 50 feet long but I know he was only about [20...00:12:15 this long].
+He had a bullhead caught in his throat and he drowned and he was up on the shore.
+Actually I think...
+I don't know, maybe I did, I cried a little because I thought well why didn't we catch him and he wouldn't die like that?
 But that's Mother Nature.

-Karen: Did your grandmother fry the fish that you caught, or did she can them for you?
+Karen: Did your grandmother fry the fish that you caught or did she can them for you?

 Naomi: Both.
-She did both.
+She did both, yeah.
 We had many fish fries.
-Maybe that's why I don't like fish now [laughs], because we ate so much.
-In those days you ate what was available, and that was deer and elk and moose and fish.
-Well, we had chicken.
+Maybe that's why I don't have fish now [laughs] because we ate so much.
+In those days you ate what was available and that was deer and elk and moose and fish.
+Well we had chicken.
 We had chickens in Columbia Falls when we lived there.